spectracoin/WhatGenre/README.md

 When you have a user account, go to the [My Applications](https://developer.spotify.com/my-applications) page at the [Spotify Developer website](https://developer.spotify.com) and, if necessary, log in.
 Accept the latest Developer Terms of Use to complete the set-up of your account.

 Follow [this Spotify tutorial](https://developer.spotify.com/web-api/tutorial/) to get your Client ID and Secret Key.

+Then, to start up the app, in your terminal type:

+      $ clientsecret=YOURCLIENTSECRET clientid=YOURCLIENTID ruby application.rb

+The app should now be running locally.

 ## Built With